Why You Need This Simple Routine in your life

 Pectoral fly followed by Lat pull downs

-Glute bridges flowed by crunches
+Glute bridges followed by crunches

 Calve raises followed by Toe raises